Skip to Content

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Provost and Vice President for Academic Affairs; senior reviewer of this PPS
+Provost and Executive Vice President for Academic Affairs; senior reviewer of this PPS